SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 I will leave the basic tips to the rest of the internet.
 The following tips are focused on the specific needs of preppers.

 Plant according to your caloric needs.
-An acre of lettuce may be easy to grow, but will it fill your stomach all year round?
+An acre of lettuce may be easy to grow, but will it fill your stomach year-round?
 The simple answer is no. You must plant a variety of foods that you harvest throughout the summer.

 Also, you need foods that can sustain you through the winter.
 For each season, both growing and yearly, make sure to plant enough so that you meet your family’s calorie needs.
 This includes both leafy greens and more substantial vegetables like potatoes.